 Prophetic proclamations are sometimes given in the form of Scripture, pictures, words, art forms and/or gifts.
 Later in the evening, Lynda gave me a white linen hankie and said, “I wasn’t expecting to give this, it was one of mine.”
 The gift of this white linen hankie touched my spirit deeply and it birthed “The Linen Napkin” teaching that I first offered in a ministry setting in New York a few months later.

 Friday, we toured stunningly beautiful Cabo San Lucas.
-It was not possible to capture the beauty of the panoramic landscapes with a camera lens.
+It is not possible to capture the beauty of the panoramic landscapes with a camera lens.
 It is certainly something one needs to experience in person.
-One stop included a glass-blowing factory filled with beautiful pieces of artistic glassware and another was a local artisan’s gallery.
+To breathe the soft salt air and feel the breeze gently blowing.
+One stop on our tour included a glass-blowing factory filled with beautiful pieces of artistic glassware and another was a local artisan’s gallery.
 A portion of our tour included driving by a six-star hotel with suites for $700 per night.
 I thought to myself…maybe next time.